Protoceratops: Fighting Dinosaurs

 The Fighting Dinosaurs specimen preserves a Protoceratops (MPC-D 100/512) and Velociraptor (MPC-D 100/25) fossilized in combat and provides an important window regarding direct evidence of predator-prey behavior in non-avian dinosaurs.
 In the 1960s and early 1970s, many Polish-Mongolian paleontological expeditions were conducted to the Gobi Desert with the objective of fossil findings.
 In 1971, the expedition explored several localities of the Djadokhta and Nemegt formations.
-On August 3 several fossils of Protoceratops and Velociraptor were found including a block containing two of them at the Tugriken Shire locality (Djadokhta Formation) during fieldworks of the expedition.
-The individuals of this block were identified as a P. andrewsi and V. mongoliensis.
-Although it was not fully understood the conditions surrounding their burial, it was clear that they died simultaneously in struggle.
+During fieldwork on 3 August several fossils of Protoceratops and Velociraptor were found at the Tugriken Shire locality (Djadokhta Formation) including a block containing one of each.
+The individuals in this block were identified as a P. andrewsi and V. mongoliensis.
+Although the conditions surrounding their burial were not fully understood, it was clear that they died simultaneously in a struggle.

-The specimen shortly became notorious and was nicknamed the Fighting Dinosaurs.
-It has been examined and studied by numerous researchers and paleontologists, debating on how the animals got buried and preserved altogether.
-Though a drowning scenario has been proposed by Barsbold, such hypothesis is considered unlikely given the arid paleoenvironments or settings of the Djadokhta Formation.
-It is generally accepted that they were buried alive by either a collapsed dune or sandstorm.
+The specimen, nicknamed the "Fighting Dinosaurs", has been examined and studied by numerous researchers and paleontologists, and there are various opinions on how the animals were buried and preserved altogether.
+Though a drowning scenario has been proposed by Barsbold, such a hypothesis is considered unlikely given the arid paleoenvironments of the Djadokhta Formation.
+It is generally thought that they were buried alive by a sandstorm or a collapsed dune.